aemami1/KnowRef60k/Create_Dataset/README.md

 **Java Runtime**

 Also, please have java runtime installed on your system (sudo apt install default-jre).
+We tested with openjdk 11.0.9.1 2020-11-04.

 ## One-shot script ##
    ```
    bash generate_corpus_pipeline.sh oneshot
    ```

 ## Step-by-Step Procedure ##